From A Wiki of Ice and Fire

 When an ironman drowns, it is said that the Drowned God needed a strong oarsman, and the refrain "What is dead may never die" is used.
 It is believed he will be feasted in the Drowned God’s watery halls, his every want satisfied by mermaids.

 Drowning and resurrection feature prominently in the prayers and rituals of the Drowned God religion.
 Drowning is the traditional method of execution for the ironmen, but it is also considered a holy act, and the most faithful have no fear of it.
 Newborn are "drowned" shortly after birth, being submerged into or anointed with saltwater.
 This is done as part of rites of the god, committing their bodies to the sea, so when they die they may find the Drowned God's halls.
+Both the method of execution and the newborn rite are referred to as being "given to the Drowned God".

 During the anointment ritual, the priest has a person kneel.
 Using his skin of sea water, he pours a stream of it upon the person's head.
 As he does this he intones: